genilab/genilab.github.io/JOINUS.md

 We are always interested in working with passionate and self-driven PhD candidates!

-> Note: We currently DO NOT have any opportunity for financial support.
+> Note: We currently do not have any opportunity for financial support.
 Funding must be arranged independently, typically through external fellowships or grants.

 We are open to: